CivicActions/ssp-toolkit/docs/ssp.md

 **Summary:** Fully inherited from AWS (FedRAMP).

+##### AWS

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.

 ##### CivicActions

 CivicActions has developed, documented and disseminated to personnel an incident response planning policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in Incident Response (IR) Policy and Procedure that can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.

+##### Project

+This is Agency common control.
+More data about implementation can be obtained from the Agency common control catalog.

+The Project maintains an Incident Response Plan (IRP), consistent with NIST 800-61, which addresses purpose, scope, roles, and responsibilities.
+The incident response procedures address any activity or occurrence that compromises the integrity of a system, denies access to or use of IT resources, and compromises the sensitivity of the information stored in, processed by or transmitted by a system.

+Additionally, the IRP includes procedures to respond to waste, fraud, misuse, or abuse of any departmental IT system, damage or loss of software or data contained in any system, Use of unlicensed (pirated) software products, discovery of hardware or software vulnerabilities

+The Project Incident Response Plan can be found in the CivicActions GitHub repository at <https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>

 ### IR-2: Incident Response Training